Broadcast (magazine)

 Broadcast is a monthly magazine for the United Kingdom television and radio industry, owned by Media Business Insight.

 History

 Broadcast was started in 1973 by Rod Allen, who went on to work at LWT, HTV and HarperCollinsInteractive.
 He was most recently head of the Department of Journalism at City University, London, until he retired in 2006.

+The magazine was later owned by Thomson Information Services, EMAP acquired it in 1993.
+Ascential later sold the magazine as part of a management buyout of Media Business Insight division in 2015.

 Description

 The magazine covers a wide range of news and issues affecting the professional broadcast market in the UK.
 It has regular monthly sections covering news, commissioning, facilities, analysis, opinion, interview, platforms, production and ratings.
 Broadcast also often has a special feature covering an issue relevant to the industry.
 It is owned by Media Business Insight, a publishing, events and information business that also includes Screen International.